-- Medicare Part A generally helps cover services provided by hospitals (for inpatient services, skilled nursing facilities or home health agencies). - Medicare Part B is for most other medical services (such as physician's services and other outpatient services) and certain items (such as durable medical equipment (DME) and supplies).
+- Medicare Part A generally helps cover services provided by hospitals for inpatient services, skilled nursing facilities or home health agencies. - Medicare Part B is for most other medical services (such as physicians' services and other outpatient services) and certain items (such as durable medical equipment and supplies (DME)).